ethereum/go-ethereum/src/pages/docs/interacting-with-geth/javascript-console_contracts.md

 var gas = eth.estimateGas({data: bytecode})
 ```

-Note that each command that touches accounts will require approval in Clef unless a custom rule has been implemented.
+Note that each command that touches accounts will require **approval in Clef** unless a custom rule has been implemented.
+The bytecode, gas and address of the sender can be bundled together into an object that will be passed to the contract's `new()` method which deploys the contract.

 ```js
 var tx = {'from': eth.accounts[0], data: bytecode, gas: gas}